Abe Shannon

-Abraham "Abe" Shannon OBE (15 March 1869 – 24 October 1945) was a pastoralist in South Australia, a substantial donor to philanthropic and patriotic causes.
+Abraham Shannon OBE (15 March 1869 – 24 October 1945) was a pastoralist in South Australia, a substantial donor to philanthropic and patriotic causes.

 History

 Shannon was born at Stockwell, South Australia to David Shannon MHA (1822–1875) and his second wife Martha Shannon, née Davison (c.
 1827–1917).

 He was educated at Whinham College and was a successful pastoralist, concentrating on wheat and sheep.

 He died suddenly at his property, "Kingscourt", near Eudunda, at the age of 76.

 Contributions

 His contributions to philanthropic and patriotic causes include: